d4rkstar/jbpm-keycloak/README.md

     Now you need to add roles and an admin user.
 Otherwise you'll not be able to login anymore to business central:

     - Go to the Roles section and create the roles admin, kiemgmt and rest-all.
     - Go to the Users section and create the admin user.
-Set the password with value password in the credentials tab, unset the temporary switch.
+Set the password in the credentials tab, unset the temporary switch.
     - In the Users section navigate to the Role Mappings tab and assign the admin, kiemgmt and rest-all roles to the admin user

     A thing to pay attention is the following: "In order to be able to manage Keycloak realms remotely, please ensure the user has the realm-management client role assigned".